robertzk/hull-finance/notes.md

    none of the bond value is received.
 In essence, this is a combination of a high and low-pass filter with respect to some derivative input (in this case, an exchange rate).

+## Types of traders

+ * Traders of derivative securities can be grouped into three classes:
+   __hedgers__, __speculators__, and __arbitrageurs__.

+ * A __hedger__ is interested in reducing the risk that they already face.
+   For example, a company that must pay in a foreign currency can buy a long forward contract in that currency to *lock in* the exchange rate.
+   The purpose of hedging is to make the outcome more certain.
+It does not necessarily improve the outcome.

+   Hedging can be done using, for example, forward contracts and option contracts.
+While option contracts place a cap on the potential cost, they can be quite expensive.

+ * While hedgers seek to reduce exposure to asset price volatility, speculators take a position in the market.
+They are either betting on or against the price of an asset in the market.

+ * Arbitrageurs take advantage of instantaneous discrepancies in the market.
+   For example, if the same stock is traded in New York and in London at `$172` and `£100`, respectively, but the sterling is trading at `$1.75`, then there is an arbitrage opportunity of `(1.75 * 100 - 172) = 3` dollars per option.
+If transaction costs are high (for smaller parties / transactions) this may not be worth it, but for large institutions with low transaction costs it may.
+In general, this situation is rare and self-correcting, and we assume there are no arbitrage opportunities.